remo-help/bag-of-character-embedding/index.md

 # Character Level Embeddings with GloVe

 This tutorial will show you how you how to use [GloVe](https://nlp.stanford.edu/projects/glove/) (Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
 2014) to create your own custom character-level embeddings for machine learning purposes.
+If you want to create custom word-level embeddings instead, then this tutorial will teach you the necessary skills for that as well.
 We will begin by discussing embeddings in general and GloVe in particular.
-I will then briefly discuss in what kind of a scenario we would want to do a character-level embedding, as opposed to a word-level embedding.
+I will then discuss how we can evaluate a character-level embedding, as opposed to a word-level embedding.
 Finally, I will walk you through an example application for the embeddings we just created.

 For your convenience, this tutorial is seperated into parts.
 If you are just interested in a certain part, feel free to directly go to one of the links below.
 ## Table of Contents